Roman Gods, Rituals, and Omens

 | Lightning/Thunder | A bolt of lightning or sudden, loud thunder. | High Omen.
 Jupiter has spoken.
 All public business must halt for the day. |

 | Animals | A white sow or a pregnant cow seen near the Forum. | Good Omen.
-Signifies fertility, wealth, and abundance (Ceres). |
+Signifies fertility, wealth, and abundance from Ceres. |

 | Animals | A snake or a raven seen inside a private dwelling. | Bad Omen.
 Signifies sickness or betrayal.
-Consult an Augur or make a purification offering. |
+Consult an Augur or make a purification offering immediately. |

 | Accidents | Tripping on the threshold of a temple or Curia. | Minor Bad Omen.
 Shows a lack of respect or favor.
-Retreat and perform a small sacrifice (wine/salt) to purify the intent. |
+Retreat and perform a small sacrifice to purify your intent. |